Arzianghanchi/wisecow/README.md

 - **If the application is not accessible**: Verify that the service and deployment configurations are correct and that the Docker image is correctly built and pushed.

 ---

-This README provides a comprehensive guide for setting up and deploying the Wisecow application using Docker and Kubernetes.
-Adjust file paths and configurations as necessary for your specific environment.